Maharaja Manindra Chandra College

-Maharaja Manindra Chandra College is an undergraduate college in North Kolkata, India, established in 1941, at 20 Ramkanta Bose Street, Kolkata - 700003.
+Maharaja Manindra Chandra College is an undergraduate college in North Kolkata, India, established in 1941, at 20 Ramkanta Bose Street, Kolkata.
 It is affiliated under the University of Calcutta.

 It shares premises with Maharaja Sris Chandra College (evening college) and Maharani Kasiswari College (morning college).
-The college has a second campus in a new building at 12 Padmanath Lane, Kolkata - 700004, donated by Smt.
-Bandita Mukherjee, daughter of ex-principal of the college Sri Biswanath Mukherjee.
+The college has a second campus at 12 Padmanath Lane, Kolkata.

 History

-The college was established on 15 July 1941 by a renowned education pioneer Dr. Panchanan Neogi, I.E.S. (retd.) and mostly due to the benevolence of Maharaja Sris Chandra Nandi, who proposed the governing body of the college.
-As a result, it was named as Maharaja Manindra Chandra College, in the memory of his illustrious father, Maharaja Manindra Chandra Nandy of Cossimbazar.
+The college was established on 15 July 1941 by Panchanan Neogi.
+It was named Maharaja Manindra Chandra College after Maharaja Srish Chandra Nandy's father, Maharaja Manindra Chandra Nandy of Cossimbazar.